DisCoTec/discotec.github.io/2024/venue.md

 # Venue: Groningen, The Netherlands

 ## Location
-DisCoTec 2024 will take place at the Zernike Campus of the University of Groningen.
+DisCoTec 2024 will take place at the *Bernoulliborg* (Bernoulli building), one of the main buildings in the Zernike Campus of the University of Groningen.

-* *Address*:  Nijenborgh 9 (Bernoulliborg), 9747 AG Groningen
+* *Address*:  Nijenborgh 9, 9747 AG Groningen (Bus stop: [Nijenborg](https://maps.app.goo.gl/3kyPY9j6sbjaa5kVA))
-* How to reach this location: [Detailed information](https://www.rug.nl/staff/location/5161)
+* Detailed information on how to reach the Bernoulliborg: [read here](https://www.rug.nl/staff/location/5161)

 [![](bborg.jpg)](.)